 Link to the hotel:

-The lack of English skills should not prove to be the biggest problem, but it was the devastating smog.
+The lack of English skills should not be the biggest problem, but it was the devastating smog.
 As long as the wind blew hard enough, conditions were fine, but when the wind calmed down, a blanket of smog settled over the city.
 This meant that the vast majority of my photos have a gray background.

 But back to my hunt for Air Koryo, which my trip was all about.
 At the old Beijing airport, the planes landed on three runways at the same time, which required a little getting used to on the first day.
 I could only be one place at a time.
 I started at 01R where it was only possible to follow the traffic on that lane.
 No North Koreans the first day.
 After dinner I went over to 36R, which was also the one with the most traffic.
 Here I lined up in a place in a park, which was intended to be able to see both the arriving and departing traffic.
 After just an hour, the first control person arrived, who in perfect English asked where I came from, which hotel I was staying at, how long I was going to be in China and why I was in China.
 Once I had answered the questions, the person disappeared as quickly as he had come.
 It was to turn out to be a tradition, with a visit from a young English-speaking person who asked the same questions!